IBSC Action Research Leadership

 Rawle first got involved with IBSC when he presented the workshop Discovering the Power of Expectations at the 2017 IBSC Annual Conference in Baltimore, Maryland, United States.
 He continued his association by participating in the IBSC Action Research Program as part of the 2019-20 cohort investigating the theme Developing Agency: Boy Voice and Choice.
 Rawle’s research transposed the traditional classroom dynamic in his Year 11 Modern History class, placing boys in the center of the learning experience through their role as tutors to younger students.
 His report found that peer-tutoring had a positive effect on increasing the boys’ self-efficacy in the skills of historical source analysis.
 Rawle believes the action research cycle has transformed his own practice, providing the catalyst for greater self-reflection on his pedagogy.

-He feels truly excited to join the IBSC Action Research team, which provides him the opportunity to further develop personal and professional connections with those who are passionate about boys’ education throughout the world.
+He feels truly excited about his role on the IBSC Action Research team, which provides him the opportunity to further develop personal and professional connections with those who are passionate about boys’ education throughout the world.